Local Investment

 Edible Rotherhithe – Surrey Square School

-EFA – Learning Without Barriers
+EFA London – Learning and Action group

-London Bubble Theatre
+London Bubble Theatre – Tea Break Theatre

 Southwark Playhouse – Young Company